 From $(I^{enhanced})$, the HT is identified automatically using the ICR technique.
 ICR excels in understanding different handwriting styles, fonts, and handwritten and printed letters.
 It also identifies the HT by using several features, such as stroke widths, curvature, character heights, spacing, texture patterns, baseline detection, slanted lines, and aspect ratios.

-e of its neighborhood.
-Thus, the denoised Thus, based on several features, the identified HT images
+Thus, based on several features, the identified HT images $(I^{identified})$ are represented as,

-$$\left(I^{identified} \right)$$

-are represented as